 3. Do not overmix the batter

-So many other options exist for toppings on waffles instead of maple syrup.
+There are so many other topping options for waffles besides maple syrup.
 Try our Buttermilk Syrup, chocolate chips, toasted pecans, whipped cream, powdered sugar, toasted pumpkin seeds, cinnamon apples, or Simple Crock Pot Greek Yogurt and Homemade Granola.

 The beauty of this batter is that it does not need to rest.
 You can mix all the ingredients and pour them into the waffle iron right away.
 It is an easy recipe to get breakfast on the table sooner.